k0001/k0001.github.com/articles/opaleye-sot.md

 even when it could mean `NULL`, even in columns marked `NOT NULL`.
 So, from now on we will ignore the fact that `DEFAULT` can be written to any column if done manually from SQL, because from within `opaleye-sot`'s DSL `DEFAULT` will only be available if we asked for it.
-With that important assumption in mind, let's proceed to evaluate the table we just listed.
+This situation, as unfortunate as it might be, serves as a good example as what software many times is: Layers of abstraction over layers of abstraction, where each layer fixes some problems found in the layer below, allowing upper layers to be oblivious of it.
+Haskell, with its precise type system and functional nature, can do a great job in such scenarios.

-In `opaleye-sot` we distinguish between the combinations of whether `NULL` and `DFAULT` are possible explicitly, even more so than how Opaleye does it out of the box today—although
+In `opaleye-sot` we will also explicitly distinguish between the combinations of whether `NULL` and `DFAULT` are possible, even more so than how Opaleye does it out of the box today—although
 [there are plans to improve this](https://github.com/tomjaguarpaw/haskell-opaleye/issues/97).
-We will talk about this in more detail later.
+We will now talk about this in more detail as we try to understand all the different Opaleye scenarios in which we will be working.

 ## Scenario 1: HsR

 <p class="subtitle">Haskell values read from the database</p>

-This is the simplest scenario.
 Since we are only concerned about reading from the database here, we can safely ignore the question of whether `DEFAULT` can be written to each particular column.
 We must worry about whether the column can contain `NULL`, however.
 We will represent that possibility as `Maybe`.

 Ignoring `HList` and Opaleye for a moment, we might opt for a representation like the following one.
 To prevent any confusion with forthcoming